merill/cmd/README.md

-# cmd.ms
+# [cmd.ms]

-cmd.ms is the cloud command line for Microsoft admins!
+[cmd.ms] the Microsoft Cloud command line!

 Please visit [cmd.ms](https://cmd.ms) to learn how it works.

+If you would like to create a PR to add a command, please read the [Contributing](https://cmd.ms/docs/contributing) page for guidance on naming conventions.